#TGIFC360 — Simple Stamping

 Have a wonderful and creative day!

-Use Host Code EDUJ6XA2 for purchases at my online store to qualify to receive free exclusive project tutorials.
-This month’s PDF includes 12 fantastic tutorials designed by my demonstrator friends and I to inspire your creativity!
-The projects feature products that will be current in May 2024 from the new Annual Catalog and Online Exclusives.
+Purchase products from my online store to qualify to receive free exclusive project tutorials.
+This month’s PDF includes 12 tutorials designed by my demonstrator friends and I that are sure to inspire your paper crafting hobby!
+The projects feature products from the 2025 Annual Catalog, Online Exclusives, and January-April Mini Catalog.
+Enjoy!

 Product List